Everything you need to know...

 Course summary

-- Learn in our state-of-the-art Esports Lab and use our content creation suite.
+- Learn in our state-of-the-art Esports lab and use our content creation suite.

 Sheffield Business School accreditation

-Sheffield Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB), placing us in the top 5% of business schools globally.
+Sheffield Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and has been awarded the Business School Impact System label by the European Foundation for Management Development (EFMD).

 How you learn